Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default App;
 ```

+## Manually reloading the application

+As we have seen, Expo will automatically reload the application when we make changes to the code.
+However, there might be times when automatic reload isn't working and the application has to be reloaded manually.
+This can be achieved through the in-app developer menu.

+You can access the developer menu by shaking your device or by selecting "Shake Gesture" inside the Hardware menu in the iOS Simulator.
+You can also use the `⌘D` keyboard shortcut when your app is running in the iOS Simulator, or `⌘M` when running in an Android emulator on Mac OS and `Ctrl+M` on Windows and Linux.

+Once the developer menu is open, simply press "Reload" to reload the application.
+After the application has been reloaded, automatic reloads should work without the need for a manual reload.

 ## Exercise 10.3.

 In this exercise, we will implement the first version of the reviewed repositories list.
 The list should contain the repository's full name, description, language, number of forks, number of stars, rating average and number of reviews.
 Luckily React Native provides a handy component for displaying a list of data, which is the [FlatList](https://reactnative.dev/docs/flatlist) component.
 Implement components `RepositoryList` and `RepositoryItem` in the _components_ directory's files _RepositoryList.jsx_ and _RepositoryItem.jsx_.
 The `RepositoryList` component should render the `FlatList` component and `RepositoryItem` a single item on the list (hint: use the `FlatList` component's [renderItem](https://reactnative.dev/docs/flatlist#renderitem) prop).
 Use this as the basis for the _RepositoryList.jsx_ file: